datstartup/ubuntuopenbox/lessons/course.md

 This material used to be for my course on Udemy.

-# Section 3 – Install Ubuntu Operating System
+# Section 3 – Prerequisite knowledge

 ## 1. Repositories: